Free Beta

 TokForge automatically detects this.
 If your device doesn't have the hardware for efficient spec decode, it will be disabled by default.
 Models will still download and run normally — spec decode is purely optional acceleration.
 You can always manually enable it in Settings if you want to experiment.

-How much disk space do draft models take?
+How much disk space do I need for spec decode?

 Does spec decode work with custom quantizations?